MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-howto-rdl-report-layout.md

 ---
-title: "How to: Create an RCLC Layout Report"
+title: "How to: Create an RDL Layout Report"
-description: "Describes the steps involved in creating a report that uses an RDLC layout."
+description: "Describes the steps involved in creating a report that uses an RDL layout."
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 11/16/2017